Kuama-IT/kuama-control-center/README.md

 - [ ] Employee profile: total earnings for company until today
 - [ ] Employee profile: List of projects he's working on this month
 - [ ] Client profile: List of projects
-- [ ] Client profile: List of credentials.
-Do we need to associate credentials to projects?
 - [ ] Client profile: Contract settings (see gotchas)
 - [ ] Client profile: List of invoices
 - [ ] Client profile: Earned until today (by year)